chiggachiggayeah/weatherman/weatherman.md

 "Yeah, that'd be great to know but, I can't see shit out of these friggin' glasses," said DQ.
 She began to lift them off her face.

-"No!"
+"No!
+Idiot!"
 Naram screamed, and he threw DQ's hands away from her face. "'Irrepressible bouts of mania'.
 Remember?"

+"No, but if you call me that again I'm going to irrepressibly kick your ass, so, remember that alright?"

 "What the fuck is going on down there?" called a voice from above.
 At the top of the hill, a murky shadow, washed in and out of visibility against the night sky.
 For Jin, Naram, and DQ it might as well have been the voice of God for all they could see.